Skillet Logo

 Slightly avant-garde notes are evident in the logo for the album “Comatose.”
 The disc is the band’s best compilation: Grammy-nominated, with three music videos, eight singles, and a special gift edition.

-The ‘L’ letters in the name interlock, forming a solid angle.
-These elements are like the cornerstone, which is Jesus.
+The ‘L’ letters in the name interlock to form a solid angle.
+These elements are like the cornerstone: Jesus.
 He saves people on the brink, giving them hope and a second chance.

 The first and last two characters are connected, symbolizing support and hope, even for the most desperate individuals.